solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 * Because it comes with "batteries included" i.e. libraries for whatever you want.
 * Because it is well documented and has a well-established and growing community.

+> Instructor Note
+> ### KNOWLEDGE CHECK
-> Instructor Note: Provide an example of your day-to-day work with Python.
+> Provide an example of your day-to-day work with Python.
 > Ask students how they manage their data work and whether they have had any experience with Python (or any other programming languages).
+> Ask students to  generate answers - why are these things good?
+Why does this matter?

 ***